allegro/bigflow/docs/cli.md

 ## Commands Cheat Sheet

-Complete sources for all examples are available in this repository as a part of the [Docs](https://github.com/allegro/bigflow/tree/master/docs) project.
+Complete sources for Cheat Sheet examples are available in this repository as a part of the [Docs](https://github.com/allegro/bigflow/tree/master/docs) project.

-If you have [BigFlow](../README.md#installing-bigflow) installed &mdash; you can run them.
+If you have BigFlow [installed](../README.md#installing-bigflow) &mdash; you can easily run them.

 ```
 git clone https://github.com/allegro/bigflow.git